 - 1. Problem text.
 The problem text can contain any standard HTML formatting. - 2.
-Response field with the student's answer.
-Students enter answers in response fields.
+Response field with the learner's answer.
+Learners enter answers in response fields.
 The appearance of the response field depends on the type of the problem. - 3.
 Rendered answer.
-For some problem types, Studio uses MathJax to render plain text as "beautiful math." - 4.
+For some problem types, Studio uses MathJax to render plain text as "beautiful math". - 4.
 Check button.
-The student clicks Check to submit a response or find out if his answer is correct.
+The learner selects Check to submit a response or find out if his answer is correct.
 If the answer is correct, a green check mark appears.
 If it is incorrect, a red X appears.
-When the student clicks the Check button, Studio saves the grade and current state of the problem. - 5.
+When the learner selects the Check button, the Learning Management System saves the grade and current state of the problem. - 5.
 Save button.
-The student can click Save to save his current response without submitting it for a grade.
-This allows the student to stop working on a problem and come back to it later. - 6.
+The learner can select Save to save her current response without submitting it for a grade.
+This allows the learner to stop working on a problem and come back to it later. - 6.
 Show Answer button.
 This button is optional.
-When the student clicks Show Answer, the student sees both the correct answer (see 2 above) and the explanation (see 10 below).
-The instructor sets whether the Show Answer button is visible. - 7.
+When the learner selects Show Answer, she sees both the correct answer (see 2 above) and the explanation (see 10 below).
+You define whether the Show Answer button is visible. - 7.
 Attempts.
-The instructor may set a specific number of attempts or allow unlimited attempts for a problem.
+You can set a specific number of attempts, or allow unlimited attempts for a problem.
 By default, the course-wide Maximum Attempts advanced setting is null, meaning that the maximum number of attempts for problems is unlimited.
 If the course-wide Maximum Attempts setting is changed to a specific number, the Maximum Attempts setting for individual problems defaults to that number, and cannot be set to unlimited.

 8. Feedback.
-After a student clicks Check, all problems return a green check mark or a red X.
+After a learner selects Check, all problems return a green check mark or a red X.

 - 9. Correct answer.
-Most problems require that the instructor specify a single correct answer. - 10.
+Most problems require that you specify a single correct answer. - 10.
 Explanation.
-The instructor may include an explanation that appears when a student clicks Show Answer. - 11.
+You can include an explanation that appears when a learner selects Show Answer. - 11.
 Reset button.
-Students can click Reset to clear any input that has not yet been submitted, and try again to answer the question.
-If the student has already submitted an answer, clicking Reset clears the submission and, if the problem contains randomized variables and randomization is set to On Reset, changes the values the student sees in the problem.
-If the number of Maximum Attempts that was set for this problem has been reached, the Reset button is not visible. - 12.
+Learners can select Reset to clear any input that has not yet been submitted, and try again to answer the question. - If the learner has already submitted an answer, selecting Reset clears the submission and, if the problem includes a Python script to randomize variables and the randomization setting is On Reset, changes the values the learner sees in the problem. - If the number of Maximum Attempts that was set for this problem has been reached, the Reset button is not visible. - 1.
 Hide Answer button.

-13. Grading.
-The instructor may specify whether a group of problems is graded.
-If a group of problems is graded, a clock icon appears for that assignment in the course accordion.
+2. Grading.
+You can specify whether a group of problems is graded.
+If a group of problems is graded, a clock icon appears for that assignment in the left pane.

-14. Due date.
+3. Due date.
 The date that the problem is due.
 A problem that is past due does not have a Check button.
 It also does not accept answers or provide feedback.

 Note: Problems can be open or closed.
 Closed problems do not have a Check button.
-Students can still see questions, solutions, and revealed explanations, but they cannot check their work, submit responses, or change an earlier score.
+Learners can still see questions, solutions, and revealed explanations, but they cannot check their work, submit responses, or change an earlier score.